redfish64/nomiccoin/README.md

-This is a neucoin fork with a few additional features:
+This is a nomiccoin fork with a few additional features:

 * Displays minting status at the progress bar at the bottom of the qt client
 * Provides the new rpc call, "getmintingstatus" which displays several items of interest related to minting
-* Provides a new command line option/neucoin.conf file parameter, noSplitMaxCombine=(1 or 0), which makes minting more efficient.
+* Provides a new command line option/nomiccoin.conf file parameter, noSplitMaxCombine=(1 or 0), which makes minting more efficient.
 Specifically, it prevents coins from splitting into multiple UTXO's, and automatically combines separated UTXO's during mint.
 See below for more information on this.
-* Provides a new command line option/neucoin.conf file parameter, manualTimeOffsetSec=(value) which manually adjusts the clock of the neucoind.
+* Provides a new command line option/nomiccoin.conf file parameter, manualTimeOffsetSec=(value) which manually adjusts the clock of the nomiccoind.
 This is useful if you are cold minting on another person's machine with a incorrect clock

 Tips can be sent here: Na64nCSDrxJtsPxs3rf5KbpTgYeaBYn2s3 Thanks!